lauri-elias/spektre-protocol/CANON_INDEX.md

 Contemporary systems increase complexity without corresponding architecture.

 Modern AI development attempts to solve qualitative human problems through quantitative computational power.
-This creates an architectural failure: responsibility, agency, and decision-making are progressively delegated to tools that cannot hold state or execute irreversible commitments.
+This produces an architectural failure: responsibility, agency, and irreversible decision-making are progressively delegated to tools that cannot hold state.

 Spektre exists to address this failure.